awsdocs/amazon-s3-developer-guide/doc_source/IndexDocumentSupport.md

 1. In the **Buckets** list, choose the name of the bucket that you want to use to host a static website\.

 1. Enable static website hosting for your bucket, and enter the exact name of your index document \(for example, `index.html`\)\.
-For more information, see [Enabling Website Hosting](EnableWebsiteHosting.md)\.
+For more information, see [Enabling website hosting](EnableWebsiteHosting.md)\.

    After enabling static website hosting, proceed to step 6\.